 Though the correspondence between Massougnes and Mottl is lost, Massougnes’ articles of 1900 and 1903 (especially the former) give clear indications of the close relations between the two men, and the programme note for Mottl’s concert at the Concerts Colonne on 18 March 1894 takes the evidence further back in time (see the images of the programme below).
 This developed programme note appears to be a novelty at the Concerts Colonne: it provides a full-scale portrait of Felix Mottl as a conductor and an outline of his career to date.
 Although Mottl was from the start of his career particularly associated with Bayreuth and the music of Wagner, Massougnes emphasises in his note Mottl’s simultaneous devotion to French music, and to that of Berlioz in particular.
 He relates a visit he made to Mottl’s home in Karlsruhe where he saw the mask of Berlioz prominently displayed between portraits of Beethoven and Wagner.
 The visit probably took place the previous year.
 Allusions in the article of 1900 suggest that Massougnes may have played an important part in organising the visit of Mottl to Paris in March 1894, a significant event in Paris musical life: it was Massougnes who welcomed Mottl on his arrival and showed him around the city, and at his request took him to see the tombs of Berlioz and Napoleon.
 On present evidence it is not clear how far back the close relations of Massougnes with Mottl go before 1893 — Mottl’s championship of Berlioz had started early after his appointment as conductor in Karlsruhe in 1880.
 At any rate relations remained close through the 1890s and beyond: Massougnes relates several anecdotes told to him by Mottl about Wagner’s admiration for Berlioz, and it was Mottl himself who in 1898 provided Massougnes with a transcription of Wagner’s draft for an article on Berlioz which is mentioned above.

-The letters of Georges de Massougnes preserved in the Hector Berlioz Museum, which are reproduced here for the first time, date with one exception from an earlier period (1881-1890).
+The letters of Georges de Massougnes preserved in the Hector Berlioz Museum, which are reproduced here for the first time, date from an earlier period (1881-1890), with two exceptions, a letter of 1898 and one of around 1900.
 They are part of a larger dossier of unpublished letters all concerned with the project of setting up a statue in honour of Berlioz in La Côte-Saint-André.
 One important point, often obscured, which this dossier brings out is that it was the composer’s home town, and not Paris, which first conceived the idea of setting up a statue in honour of the composer.
 In the event Paris took over the project for its own benefit and set up its statue first, in October 1886, while the La Côte project was not finally implemented till September 1890.
 The town was only able to get a replica of the statue in Paris, not an original statue of its own as initially planned, but in the end there was perhaps poetic justice in this: the original statue in Paris (by the sculpture Alfred Lenoir) is no longer extant, and it only survives in the copy, made from the original cast for La Côte-Saint-André, where it still stands in the Place Hector Berlioz.

 But the plan ran into difficulties, as can be seen already in Massougnes’ letter of 1881, and in Paris some became interested in the idea of diverting the project for the benefit of the capital city.
 Several letters in the dossier (not published here) give indications of this.
 Two letters of Edmond Hippeau, the director of the journal La Renaissance Musicale, dating from February 1882 [Inventory nos.
 R96.1081.1 and 2], show him promoting the idea of a Berlioz monument in Paris (in Montmartre cemetery), which the existing regional committees would be invited to support, and for which he was explicitly anxious to gain personal credit.
 The second letter implies that Hippeau anticipated opposition from Massougnes and was keen to bring him over to his point of view (Massougnes’ correspondence shows him to have consistently supported the La Côte project).
 Another letter, by Édouard Alexandre, one of the testamentary executors of Berlioz, dates from 20 March 1883 and is addressed to Victor Moureton [Inventory no. R96.1063.2]: Alexandre argues at length for the superior merits of the Paris project, pours scorn on the initiative of La Côte while claiming to approve it, and signs his letter emphatically ‘Exécuteur testamentaire de Berlioz’… In the end the La Côte project could not compete with such opposition, and it was Paris that gained the credit of being the first to set up a statue in honour of Berlioz.
 The statue was inaugurated with much publicity at a ceremony at Square Vintimille on 17 October 1886, and Massougnes’ name is listed as among those present on this occasion (Le Ménestrel, 24 October 1886, p.
 374).